Azure/azure-sdk-for-java/sdk/core/azure-core-http-apache/README.md

 # Azure Core Apache Component HTTP plugin library for Java

-Azure Core Apache Component HTTP client is a plugin for the `azure-core` HTTP client API.
+Azure Core Apache HTTP client is a plugin for the `azure-core` HTTP client API.

 ## Getting started